-In this article, we’ll explain what a nitrogen generation system is, explore how nitrogen generation systems work, and show you the main types and benefits of installing one.
+In this article, we’ll explain what a nitrogen generator system is, explore how nitrogen generation systems work, and show you the main types and benefits of installing one.

 A nitrogen generation system (also called a nitrogen generator) is a setup that extracts nitrogen gas from the ambient air, purifies it to a required purity level, and delivers it for use in-house.
 Instead of ordering nitrogen in cylinders or bulk deliveries, the system makes nitrogen continuously at your facility, customized to your usage rate and purity needs.